 The COVID-19 pandemic has led many businesses to work from home for the first time.
 The transition to a remote workforce presents its own challenges that might seem daunting, but with the right structure, you can get back to business.
 When your communication and productivity is on the line, you’ll want to manage your whole team as if you were all still at the office.

 We have nearly two decades of experience in remote setups and disaster recovery.
 Because of that, we’ve gained valuable experience in developing best practices for working from home.
-Keep reading for our list of 5 tips on how to manage a remote workforce.
+Please keep reading for our list of 5 tips on how to manage a remote workforce.

 1. Find the right messaging platform

 Communication is among the biggest hurdles for remote teams.
-A crucial guideline is using a the right instant messaging platform to guarantee everyone is on the same page.
+A crucial guideline is using the right instant messaging platform to guarantee everyone is on the same page.
 Internal communication is the easiest method to deliver news on projects, updates, and responsibilities.
-Furthermore, it allows workers who are social distancing to check in and stay in touch.
+Furthermore, it allows workers who are socially distancing to check-in and stay in touch.